Mike Gintz Personal Internet Web Destination Resumé Page

 So what are my, you know, professional skills?

-Design strategy, user experience design, workshop and meeting facilitation, information architecture and taxonomy, data visualization, client relationship management, process and workflow improvement, team management, communications, earnestly trying to be a kind and empathetic person who becomes more and more so with each passing day, etc.
+Design strategy, user experience design, service design, workshop and meeting facilitation, information architecture and taxonomy, data visualization, client relationship management, process and workflow improvement, team management, communications, earnestly trying to be a kind and empathetic person who becomes more and more so with each passing day, etc.

 Ok: but who hired me to do those things?